 Perhaps the four walls of your classroom aren’t conducive to teaching a particular lesson or maybe you need to quickly shift your course online.
 In these cases, you should get creative.
 You can seek out virtual spaces or physical spaces in your community that allow learning to take place most efficiently.
 The #NoWallsTeaching Summer 2020 guided workshop helps instructors to shift their face-to-face assignments and activities to a synchronous online course.

 Change Your Classroom

 If you don’t have access to dedicated alternative learning spaces, you can try to recreate that environment in your classroom.
 Even with no resources, you can adopt practices such as arranging desks in groups rather than rows to facilitate discussions.

-- University of Florida: Learning Spaces at UF
+- Information Technology (University of Florida): Learning Spaces at UF

 - Brown, Malcolm & Long, Phillip D. (EDUCAUSE): Chapter 9: Trends in Learning Space Design